 Nova Scotia Health Visitor Restrictions

-- patients receiving medical assistance in dying (MAiD)
+- Patients receiving medical assistance in dying MAiD*

-- patients in labour and giving birth
+- Patients in labour and giving birth

-- children in outpatient and emergency settings
+- Children under 18 in outpatient settings

-- patients arriving for emergency, outpatient and ambulatory care clinics, appointments or procedures
+- Ambulatory care clinics, appointments or procedures

 Important information for family caregivers, primary support people